-I love a good loaf cake and my amazing orange loaf cake is no exception!
-What a welcome burst of orange flavoured sunshine this was in the middle of a seriously cold winter here.
+I love a good loaf cake and my amazing orange cake is no exception!
+What a welcome burst of orange-flavored sunshine this was in the middle of a seriously cold winter here.
 Sometimes you just have to bake up something that cheers you up with the mere taste of it – and that’s what this orange bread did.

 - Pick the freshest, best oranges that you can find for this cake.

-- Look for oranges that have healthy peel on the outside, remember that you are going to zest the peel so look for skin that is unblemished.
+- Look for oranges that have healthy peels on the outside, remember that you are going to zest the peel so look for skin that is unblemished.

 - This loaf cake will stay in a container for 3 days at room temperature, refrigerating it will make it hard.
 I am sure your family will eat it up within those 3 days.

 - Make sure to use my Orange Icing Glaze on this orange loaf cake, it is the best!
 If you want to mix and match maybe try out my Lemon Icing Glaze for a crazy good citrus loaf cake!